mafintosh/torrent-stream/README.md

 # peerflix-engine

-The streaming torrent engine that [peerflix](https://github.com/mafintosh/peerflix) (will) use
+The streaming torrent engine that [peerflix](https://github.com/mafintosh/peerflix) uses

 	npm install peerflix-engine

-## Disclamer

-This module is under heavy development.
-Here be dragons

 ## How can I help?